Kong/terraform-provider-konnect/docs/resources/dcr_provider.md

 Optional:

 - `allow_multiple_credentials` (Boolean) When enabled, indicates that the DCR provider supports creating and managing multiple credentials per application.
 Default: false
-- `api_key` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) This is the API Key that will be sent with each HTTP request to the custom DCR server.
+- `api_key` (String, Sensitive) This is the API Key that will be sent with each HTTP request to the custom DCR server.
 It can be verified on the server to ensure that incoming requests are coming from Konnect.
 Not Null
 - `dcr_base_url` (String) The base URL of the DCR server.
 This is the URL that will be used to make the HTTP requests from Konnect to the DCR provider.